-In the field of material synthesis, novel semiconductor materials and crystallization processes are being developed for electronic, photonic, and acoustic applications.
+In the field of materials synthesis, novel semiconductor materials and crystallization processes are being developed for electronic, photonic, and acoustic applications.

 Research focus